BIGJNO518/DPS-Backend/README.md

 ### Development Steps
 1. Install NodeJS
 2. Open terminal and navigate to project root (Contains file `package.json`)
-3. type command `npm install` to install all the dependencies for the project.
+3. Type command `npm install` to install all the dependencies for the project.
-4.
+4. Type command `npm start` to begin the server in watch mode.
+The server will restart if you change any file!
+So you don't need to

 Nico Was here